AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 @btn-default-bg: @gray-base;
 {% endhighlight %}

-Aside from changing the variables, we can also place overriding styles here.
+Aside from changing the variables, we can also place overriding CSS styles here.
 These will be compiled into the resultant CSS.
-Let's go and add some button *hover* and *focus* styles and set all labels to *full width*:
+To show this, let's go and add some button *hover* and *focus* styles and set all labels to *full width*.
+We just append this to the file we just created:

 {% highlight css %}
 //Appended to the above overrides.less file.